Legislation Details

 (b) The zip code and borough in which such center operated;

-(c) The type of space in which such center was located, including, but not limited to, a community center, a public library, a New York city housing authority building or a senior center;
+(c) The type of space in which such center was located, including, but not limited to, a community center, a public library, a New York city housing authority building or a school;

 (d) The number of days and the number of hours per day that such center operated;